ravendb/docs/docs/server/bundles/index.markdown

 * Authorization - allows to manage user groups, roles and permissions
 * Versioning - automatic versioning of documents upon changes or deltes
 * Cascade Deletes - automatic cascade deletes operations
+* More Like This - Returns documents that are related to a given document

 In the next chapter we will discuss how to create custom bundles, to address custom user needs.